maxramirez84/r_tiptop_baseline_hhs_map/README.md

 The script receives as inputs the following dataset:
 1. HHS Dataset, containing for each record (i.e. approached household) the disctrict code, longitude, latitude, consent and SP doses number.

-and two parameters; the district code and name to be plotted.
+and one parameter; the district code to be plotted.

 Finally, it produces a [Leaflet](https://leafletjs.com/) map widget with the intensity areas representing IPTp adherence.